jillesvangurp/presentation-test-performance/slides.md

 - Don't accept slow tests, do something about it
 - Remove excuses to test
 - Fast tests is a great excuse to get a nice fast laptop
+- Time is money. **Your time** is your money.
+You could be doing more fun things than watching paint dry.
+- Flow state is hard to achieve and easy to lose.

 ---

+## Why does this work?

+- I/O-bound != CPU-bound: Even when each test “feels” heavy, most of the time is network or disk latency.
+- Parallelism hides latency: Dozens of blocked coroutines free CPU time for others.
+- Use idle time to run other tests.
+- Modern hardware is fast

+## Limitations / Challenges

+- Not everyone has a fast laptop
+- CI on the cheap means dealing with slooooow vms
+- Randomization can also mean hard to reproduce failures
+- Legacy tests can be a blocker
+- Test order, number of CPUs, etc. can make seemingly stable tests flaky suddenly
+- Junit caps number of threads :-( to number of CPU cores
+- You need to keep CPU available for your DB, Elasticsearch, and API server

+---

 ### Benefits

-- ⚡ **Fast tests!** — massive time savings and faster feedback loops
+- ⚡ **Fast tests!** — Integration test at the speed of unit testing (almost).
+- 🧠 **Naturally multiuser** — Your real users don't use in isolation either.
 - 🤝 **Realistic concurrency** — simulates real-world multi-user load
-- 🔍 **Performance visibility** — bottlenecks and locking issues surface early
+- 🔍 **Doubles as stresstest** — bottlenecks and locking issues surface early
-- 🧠 **Improved confidence** — fewer surprises in production
 - 🧩 **Better code quality** — forces testable, thread-safe, stateless design
-- 🔁 **Continuous integration friendly** — parallel runs scale well on CI agents
-- 💰 **Lower CI costs** — faster runs = less compute time billed
+- 💰 **Lower CI costs** — faster runs = less compute time billed (0$/month)
-- 🧪 **Improved coverage of edge cases** — concurrency often reveals hidden bugs
-- 🧼 **No cleanup overhead** — randomized test data eliminates teardown logic
-- 🧠 **Production parity** — mirrors how your real systems behave under load
+- 💰 **Zero cost for extra tests** - new tests don't really affect test run time; plenty of idle time left.

+---

+## Challenges

+- Heisenbugs & flakiness
+  - Finding these is why you test.
+Dealing with them is annoying
+  - Reproducing bugs isn't always easy - but **knowing you have** them is key
+- You need to design and plan for concurrent testing.
+You won't get it for free.
+- If you have a lot of hardcoded ids, names, etc in your tests:
+  - Removing those is a bit of work
+- Copy/paste reuse makes your tests hard to maintain
+- CI is still slow - we fixed it with a fast vm

+### Many solutions to this, these should not stop you

 ---